dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Proposal.md

-The talk will also include a brief introduction to Docker itself and how would you introduce it to your team based our personal experience, so everyone in your team could leverage the potential that Docker could provide for solving particular problems.
+The talk will also include a brief introduction to Docker itself and how would you introduce it to your team based our personal experience, so everyone in your team could leverage the potential that Docker provides for solving particular problems.

 ## Expected experience level for the participants